 Head to Mirador San Nicolas for Great Views

 Start your Granaday one-day itinerary early by making your way to Mirador San Nicolas – a hilltop plaza that offers magical views (and one of the best lookout points) in Granada (or all of Spain).
-From this plaza, you can marvel at the mountainous landscape of the city and beyond.

 This amazing lookout point belongs to Granada’s oldest Moorish quarter and from here you can even see the snow-capped peaks of the Sierra Nevada Mountains and the Alhambra fortress-palace.